Working Papers

 We exploit employment trends to uncover changes in skills’ productivities.
 Whereas Autor, Levy, and Murnane (2003) study the degree to which routine-intensity can rationalize employment trends, our reverse approach characterizes the kind of technological change that best explains shifts.
 We combine a tractable GE model with three DOT (dictionary of occupational titles) editions, the 1960, 1970, and 1980 Censuses, and the March CPS, to estimate changes in the relative productivities of skills.
 We find ‘skill bias’ - finger-dexterity productivity grew rapidly, while abstract-skill productivity lagged.
 With substitutability between abstract and routine inputs, these results also explain changing skill use within occupations.

-7. Beyond the Mean: Testing Consumer Rationality through Higher Moments of Demand
+Beyond the Mean: Testing Consumer Rationality through Higher Moments of Demand (With Sebastiaan Maes)

 We study a setting where an analyst has access to purely aggregate information about the consumption choices of a heterogenous population of individuals.
 We show that observing the statistical moments of market demand allows the analyst to test aggregate data for rationality.
 Interestingly, just the mean and variance of demand carry observable restrictions.
 This is in stark contrast to impossibility result of the Sonnenschein-Mantel-Debreu theorem, which shows that aggregate demand carries no observable restrictions at all.
 We leverage our approach to deliver a characterization of rationality in terms of moments for the common two-good case.
 We illustrate the usefulness of moment-based restrictions through two applications: (i) improving the precision of demand and welfare estimates; and (ii) testing for the existence of a welfare-relevant representative consumer.